TheArturthur/CoppermindScraper/Cosmere/Vorin.md

   Artistic representation of a Desolation.
 ### The Heralds
-The Heralds were believed to be forces of good which fought against the Voidbringers in one-hundred Desolations.
+The **Heralds** were believed to be forces of good which fought against the Voidbringers in one-hundred Desolations, and helped to teach and protect mankind after the Expulsion.
 After the hundredth Desolation, the Last Desolation or Aharietiam, they cast away the Voidbringers from Roshar forever.
 But they continue to fight against them in the Tranquiline Halls, in order to liberate the Halls from them.
 Each Herald is an emissary of the Almighty, wielding potent magical powers, as well as the ability to respond to prayers and patronage over a specific part of human experience.
 Vorinism typically places [[Jezrien\|Jezrien]] and [[Kalak\|Kalak]] as the highest among the Heralds, with others beneath them.
 Occasionally, either of them are conflated with the [[Stormfather\|Stormfather]], who in turn is commonly equated with the Almighty himself, although this depends on the particular Vorin country.
+Each Herald is taught to hold immense power granted to them by the Almighty, and held Honorblades instead of Shardblades.
+They are also thought to have conferred teachings and wisdom to mankind, and are considered to be wise beyond human measure.
+They led the Knights Radiant before the Knights betrayed mankind during the Recreance.

 #### List of Heralds